 How to Migrate a Custom Domain Between Global Accounts

-If you need to migrate the custom domain setup for one of your applications from one global account to another global account within the same region, the following steps will help guide you through this process.
+If you need to migrate the custom domain setup for one of your applications from one global account (A) to another global account (B) within the same region, the following steps will help guide you through this process.

 Note: Before we continue, bear in mind that this article covers the custom domain configuration valid for the SAP BTP, Neo environment.
 If you want to learn more about the SAP Custom Domain service in the SAP BTP, Cloud Foundry environment, see Configuring Application URLs.